leios/Fable.jl/docs/src/layering.md

 ## Color Layers

-The `ColorLayer` is likely the simplest layer provided by Fae.jl.
+The `ColorLayer` is likely the simplest layer provided by Fable.jl.
 To generate a layer that is only a single color, you just need to create the layer and then run the `write_image(...)` function, like so:

 ```